oracle-livelabs/oic/opa-for-fusionApps/journeys-hcm-opa/create-structured-process/create-structured-process.md

 9. Select the **UI form** previously built e.g. UniformApproval
 ![Uniform Approval Properties](images/uniform-approval-properties.png)

-## Task 20: Notifying a user of an assign task
+## Task 22: Notifying a user of an assign task
 Keep your users informed about their task assignments and the progress of a process.
 You can easily configure notification emails for human tasks and create templates for those notifications.

-1. Select *bell* icon to open the Notifications tab on the Approve Unform Request task properties.
+1. Select *bell* icon to open the Notifications tab on the *Approve Unform Request* task properties.

 2. Uncheck the Disable Notifications

-## Task 21: Complete Data Association
+## Task 23: Complete Data Association
 To capture the output of the form, the user selected values need to be mapped to the Data Objects defined earlier.

 1. On the **Approve Uniform Request** task, select the *Open Data Association*